clamsproject/clams-python/documentation/introduction.rst

 When you inherit :class:`~clams.app.ClamsApp`, you need to implement

 * :meth:`~clams.app.ClamsApp._annotate` instead of :meth:`~clams.app.ClamsApp.annotate` (read the docstrings as they contain important information about the app implementation).
+* at a high level, ``_annotate()`` is mostly concerned with

+    * finding processable documents and relevant annotations from previous views,
+    * creating new views,
-For a text processing app, ``_annotate()`` is mostly concerned with finding text documents, creating new views and calling the code that runs over the text and inserts the results.
+    * and calling the code that runs over the documents and inserts the results to the new views.

 As a developer you can expose different behaviors of the ``annotate()`` method by providing configurable parameters as keyword arguments of the method.
 For example, you can have the user specify a re-sample rate of an audio file to be analyzed by providing a ``resample_rate`` parameter.